mananahmed/cv/_includes/grants.md

 - Collaborators: Christophe Jaffrelot (Science Po), Bernard Haykel (Princeton)
 - Funding: $300,000 from Henry Luce Foundation.

+`2021`

+- **"Revealing the Archives of the Malcolm X and Dr. Betty Shabazz Memorial and Educational Center"**
+- Co-recipient: Susan McGregor
+- Funding: $1,500 from Data Science Institute.

 `2020`

-- **"Worlds at Wase: Air, Water, Land, and the Public in Asia and Africa"**
+- **"Worlds at Waste: Air, Water, Land, and the Public in Asia and Africa"**
 - Collaborator: Kavita Sivaramakrishnan (History and Public Health)
 - Funding: $20,000 from Institute for Social and Economic Research and Policy.

-`2019-2024`

-- **"Decolonization, the Disciplines, and the University"**
-- Collaborators: Mahmood Mamdani (Columbia), Rosinka Chaudhuri (Centre for Studies in Social Sciences Kolkata), Dzodzi Tsikata (University of Ghana), Samer Frangie (CAMES, American University of Beirut)
-- Funding: $1,500,000 from The Andrew W. Mellon Foundation.

 `2019-2020`